AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/adobe-photoshop-modules.md

       <td role="rowheader">
         <p>[!UICONTROL (Output) File location]</p>
       </td>
-   <td> Enter or map the URL or path of where the new file will be stored. </td>
+   <td> Enter or map the URL or path of where the new file will be stored.
+This is only necessary if you have not chosen Fusion internal storage for the output storage. </td>
     </tr>
     <tr>
       <td role="rowheader">